systematic-magic/aop/text.rst

 	- Check that title is in sentance case and followed by period.

-	- Check that title is formatted in bold and colored in black.
+	- Check that number and title is formatted in bold and colored in black.

-11.3.
+11.4.
 Check the format of figure description text.
 Description text should be present, if figure has pannels.
 Otherwise description is optional.

 - Check whether figure has pannels:

-	+ If there are no pannels, then check that figure description text follows figure title.
-Check that description text is formatted in plain text and colored in black.
+	+ If there are no pannels, then check that figure description text follows figure number and title.
+Check that description text is formatted in plain text.

 	|
 	| `For example:`
 	|
 	| **Figure 4: Calibration results.** Heat map of the difference of s-OS MIRI and l-OS MIRI for all the proteins and parameters after calibration.

 	+ If there are pannels, then there should be description text for each of the pannels.
-Description text should be preceeded by pannel letter and period.
+Check that description is formatted in plan text and preceeded by pannel letter.
+There are 2 allowed standards for pannel letter:

+		**A.** or **a.*** (letter case should be the same as depicted on figure image) (**A**) or (**a**)

 	Pannel letter should be formatted in bold and colored in black.

 	|
 	| `Allowed options:`